motion/orbit/plan.md

     * "whats the latest on?"
     * "whats important about?"
 * personally
-  * show what were capable of (a letter to: the world)
-  * make us a valuable acquisition
+  * make a statement on how to make software
-  * do something beautiful because the world lacks great products
+  * show that the world lacks great products
   * deliver on software 2.0 promise
+  * give people the feeling of power over their cpu

 our general strategy